SpaceVista: All-Scale Visual Spatial Reasoning from mm to km: Method

 \textbf{Scale Experts Design.} During all-scale mixed training in Fig.\ref{fig:pipeline}(a-d), potential cross-scale knowledge conflicts lead to suboptimal results.
 This underscores the importance of preserving knowledge independence between scales during training.
 Inspired by \citet{wu2024mixture,buehler2024x,chen2024llava}, we further introduce a LoRA-like module that adds scale experts by fine-tuning only 0.5\% of the overall parameters for each expert.
-The original LoRA is using $B \in \mathbb{R}^{d \times r}$ and $A \in \mathbb{R}^{r \times d}$ with the rank $r\! \ll\! \text{min}(d,k)$ to approximate orginal weights $W_0$.
+The original LoRA is using $B \in \mathbb{R}^{d \times r}$ and $A \in \mathbb{R}^{r \times d}$ with the rank $r\! \ll\! \text{min}(d,k)$ to approximate original weights $W_0$.
 To construct scale LoRA experts, We attach $M$ scale experts $\{(A_i,B_i)\}_{i=1}^M$ to mitigate potential scale-level knowledge interference.
-Each expert $i$ has a base weight $\alpha_i$ and is dynamically scaled by a learned factor $\lambda_i$:

-where $x$, $h$ are the input and output of the projection layer, and $\alpha_i^\ast$ is the scaled factor.

-The learned factor $\lambda_i$ is obtained through a scale router-primarily an MLP and a softmax.
+Each expert $i$ has a base weight $\alpha_i$ and is dynamically scaled by a learned factor $\lambda_i$: where $x$, $h$ are the input and output of the projection layer, and $\alpha_i^\ast$ is the scaled factor.
+The learned factor $\lambda_i$ is obtained through a scale router, primarily an MLP and a softmax.
 We apply $M$ scale experts to each layer of the foundation LLM.
 Therefore, different layers, according to their respective conditions, obtain appropriate $\lambda_i$ to allocate the experts within the layer.
 Given that scenarios of scales can overlap (for example, an indoor scene may include some tabletop context), in the ideal case, the routers can select the suitable experts at different layers.